lindseymraz/BOINC4Science/BOINC Projects.md

 # Active BOINC projects - Find one to contribute to!

 It can be a bit confusing finding projects to crunch since there are so many.
 Some are defunct or have filled their purpose.
 Here's some that are reasonably active.
-This is a project of the [/r/BOINC4Science subreddit](http://reddit.com/r/BOINC4Science) and [Lemmy communnity](https://sopuli.xyz/c/boinc).
+This is a project of the [/r/BOINC4Science subreddit](http://reddit.com/r/BOINC4Science) and [Lemmy community](https://sopuli.xyz/c/boinc).
 Another good list to check is [https://boinc.berkeley.edu/projects.php](https://boinc.berkeley.edu/projects.php) which is a little more comprehensive in terms of hardware/software combinations.

 If you plan on signing up for several projects or managing several machines, the [BOINC Account Manager](https://www.boincstats.com/bam/) can make this much faster and quicker.
 It is a good idea to have a minimum of two projects in case one project runs out of work or is temporarily down.
 You can set your less preferred project to "0" weight/resource share so it will only be crunched if your primary project is out of work.

-⚠️ I haven't thoroughly researched each project's options/history/etc so this is a work in progress.
-If you know of anything which should be added/removed/updated, please create an issue on this repo, message /u/makeasnek on reddit, or submit a pull request.
-Please cite where you found the information ⚠️
+⚠️ I haven't thoroughly researched each project's options/history/etc. so this is a work in progress.
+If you know of anything which should be added/removed/updated, please create an issue on this repo, message /u/makeasnek on Reddit, or submit a pull request.
+Please cite where you found the information. ⚠️

 # Key:

-Tip: Highlight emoji, ctrl + c to copy, ctrl + f to search (ctrl + v to paste into searchbox)
+Tip: Highlight emoji, Ctrl + C to copy, Ctrl + F to search (Ctrl + V to paste into searchbox)

 🔓 - Publishes data openly and regularly.
-Note many projects publish papers detailing the results of their work, this icon means that they regularly publish the source materials as well/the results of the computation in an open fashion.
+Note many projects publish papers detailing the results of their work.
+This icon means that they regularly publish the source materials as well/the results of the computation in an open fashion.

 ✒️ - Credits BOINC in their scientific papers or other publications